oodx/boxy/docs/THEME_SYSTEM_v0.6.md

-# Boxy Theme System v0.6 - Complete Documentation
+# Boxy Theme System (v0.6+ → v0.8)

+Note: While originally introduced in v0.6, this theme system is the current API in v0.8.
+Migration tooling has been removed; use the options documented here.

 ## Overview